 (1) The impact of the International Financial Reporting Standards ("IFRSs") endorsed by the Financial Supervisory Commission, R.O.C. ("FSC") which have already been adopted.

-The Company has initially adopted the following new amendments, which do not have a significant impact on its parent-company-only financial statements, from January 1, 2022:
+The Company has initially adopted the following new amendments, which do not have a significant impact on its consolidated financial statements, from January 1, 2023: